RoGellert/python_projects/yt_comments_scraper/README.md

 ## Usage

 I used Google Chrome as a browser.
-If it is installed and added to path it should work just fine
+If it is installed and added to PATH it should work just fine

 Libraries required are in ``` requirements.txt ```